-In Fender’s modern era, there have been several 12-string Stratocaster models, beginning with the Special/Deluxe series Strat XII of 1988-1997.
-Also included here are the Classic series Stratocaster XII 12-String of 2003-2004 and the more enduring Special Edition series Stratocaster XII 12-String of 2005-2010.
+In Fender’s modern era, there have been several 12-string Stratocaster models, beginning with the Special/Deluxe Series Strat XII of 1988-97.
+Also included here are the Classic Series Stratocaster XII 12-String of 2003-04 and the more enduring Special Edition Series Stratocaster XII 12-string of 2005-10.
 The Fender Custom Shop also briefly got in on the act with a specialized 12-string Telecaster model in the latter 1990s.

-Of all these guitars, the Electric XII saw the most use.
-Although Fender arrived a little late to the 12-string-electric party in the 1960s—well after Rickenbacker established domination of the niche with its Beatles/Byrds affiliation—it was serious about getting in on the folk-rock action topping the charts mid decade.
+Of all these guitars, the Electric XII (pictured below) saw the most use.
+Although Fender arrived a little late to the 12-string-electric party in the 1960s—well after Rickenbacker established domination of the niche with its Beatles/Byrds affiliation—it was serious about getting in on the folk-rock action then topping the charts.
 Toward that end, Leo Fender himself set about designing an entirely new guitar rather than merely sticking six more strings on an established model (which is basically what several other popular guitar makers did) like the Telecaster or the Stratocaster.

 The Electric XII had a comfortable offset body like its cousins, the Jazzmaster, Jaguar, Mustang, Jazz Bass and Bass VI.
 It had two split single-coil pickups, which was most unusual for a Fender guitar, although a split single-coil pickup had been a standard feature of distant cousin the Precision Bass since 1957.
 Its four-way rotary pickup selector switch was another unusual element; it offered each pickup by itself, both pickups together and both pickups together but out of phase with each other.
 A single volume knob and single tone knob were mounted on a Jazz Bass-like chrome plate.
 The 21-fret rosewood fingerboard had pearl-dot inlays.